 Our team of personal injury lawyers is led by a New Jersey Supreme Court Certified Civil Trial Attorney, and we have already won millions of dollars in successful verdicts and settlements for our Passaic County clients.
 Allow us to put our proven track record of success to work for you.

-To speak with our office today in a free and confidential consultation regarding your distracted driver accident injury needs and concerns, please contact us online, or through our Clifton, NJ office at (973) 771-5259.
+To speak with our office today in a free and confidential consultation regarding your distracted driving accident, your options for recovering compensation for your injuries and damages, and how exactly we can help you to do so, please contact us online, or through our Clifton, NJ office at (973) 771-5259.